s311354/Louis/_posts/2022-01-14-Introduction_of_Basic_Graph_Traversal_Algorithm.md

 ## Graph Search Algorithm ##
 In computer science, a graph is an abstract data type that is meant to implement the undirected fraph and directed graph concept from the field of a graph theory.
 A graph data structure consists of a finite set of vertices, together with a set of unordered or ordered paired of these vertices.
 The graph search (also known as graph traversal) algorithm uses a recursion and linked list based stack to determine a route from a single point on a graph to another single point on a graph.
 In addition to the structure, there are two basic types of graph search: breadth-first search and depth-first search.
 The major difference between those two type is that the data structure requires a queue (BFS) or stack (DFS).

 Here, I recapped and practiced the [simple C++ BFS/DFS implemenation][grapg] with directed graph initially extracted from [Practice Directed Graph][directedgraph] then reworked.
-The basic functions for the directed graph are a follows:
+The basic functions for the directed graph are as follows:
 <figure><center><img src="{{ site.baseurl }}/picture/graph_search.png" width="40%"> Ordered paired, Unweight and Directed Graph Database</center></figure>
 - BFS (Breadth-first search): use queue and traverse all the connected nodes
 - DFS (Depth-first search): use stack and traverse all the connected nodes